klmnden/azure-docs.tr-tr/articles/digital-twins/how-to-add-blobs.md

 ## <a name="api-endpoints"></a>API uç noktaları

-Aşağıdaki bölümlerde, çekirdek uç noktaları aracılığıyla ve bunların işlevlerini açıklamaktadır.
+Aşağıdaki bölümlerde, çekirdek blob ile ilgili API uç noktaları ve kendi işlevler açıklanmaktadır.

 ### <a name="devices"></a>Cihazlar